data61/anonlink-client/docs/cli.rst

 Schema Handling
 ---------------

 A schema file can be tested for validity against the schema specification with the ``validate-schema`` command.
+Note that currently ``validate-schema`` only works for linkage schema.

 .. command-output:: anonlink validate-schema --help